How to Become a Nurse Midwife in Colorado: Complete Guide

 Step 4.
 Explore Career Options and Maintain Professional Credentials

-Colorado’s diverse healthcare landscape presents numerous opportunities for certified nurse midwives in both urban and rural settings.
+Colorado’s diverse healthcare landscape presents numerous opportunities for certified nurse midwives in both urban centers and the 25 rural counties designated as maternity care deserts.
 With midwifery care covered by most insurance types statewide, practitioners can establish sustainable practices while providing essential women’s healthcare services.

 Practice Settings and Employment Opportunities

-Certified midwives practice in approximately 70 facilities across Colorado, serving diverse populations in settings:
+Certified midwives practice in approximately 70 facilities across Colorado, serving diverse populations in settings including:

 • Hospital labor and delivery units